rapidsai/cusignal/README.md

 ## Notebooks and Examples
 cuSignal strives for 100% coverage between features and notebook examples.
 While we stress GPU performance, our guiding phisolophy is based on user productivity, and it's always such a bummer when you can't quickly figure out how to use exciting new features.

 Core API examples are shown in the `api_guide` of our [Notebooks folder](https://github.com/rapidsai/cusignal/blob/main/notebooks).
+We also provide some example online and offline streaming software-defined radio examples in the `srd` part of the [Notebooks](https://github.com/rapidsai/cusignal/blob/main/notebooks/sdr).
+See [SDR Integration](#sdr-integration) for more information, too.

 In addition to learning about how the API works, these notebooks provide rough benchmarking metrics for user-defined parameters like window length, signal size, and datatype.